-The City of Lompoc yearly renews a contract that awards \$5,775 to the LAF to provide fair housing services in the City.
-Services offered include: educating the public in Fair Housing practices and testing the local market to verify compliance with Fair Housing laws with regard to any instances of discrimination based on race, religion, ethnicity, gender preference, marital status, and size and makeup of family.
-A Spanish interpreter works in the office.
+The City of Lompoc contracts with the Legal Aid Foundation (LAF) to provide fair housing services in the City.
+Contract services with LAF include educating the public in fair housing practices and testing the local market to verify compliance with fair housing laws regarding instances of discrimination based on race, religion, ethnicity, gender preference, marital status, and size and makeup of family.

 The LAF maintains an office in Lompoc at 106 South C Street, Suite A, Lompoc, CA 93436, (805) 736-6582.
 LAF is open from 9:00 a.m. to 4:30 p.m.
 Monday through Thursday.
 LAF information is posted at the public counter in the Economic and Community Development Department office at City Hall.
 The LAF office is located across the street to the east of City Hall.